yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 >
 > That can't be right!
 You know very clear that $\Partial{x^i}{x^j}=\delta _ j^i$ and $\Partial{(\d x^i)}{x^j}\neq\Partial{x^i}{x^j}$.
 >
 > A quick google search tells you that these operators [**are merely "notations"**](https://math.stackexchange.com/questions/1478544/basis-one-form-and-basis-vector-confusion).
-An [answer](https://math.stackexchange.com/a/2318102) went so far as to give the explanation that $\d f$ should be
+Another [answer](https://math.stackexchange.com/a/2318102) went so far as to give the explanation that $\d f$ should be
 >
 > $$
 > \frac{df}{d} = \frac{\partial{f}}{\partial{x}}\frac{dx}{d} + \frac{\partial{f}}{\partial{y}}\frac{dy}{d}... \notag